zGrish/readgenie/README.md

 A simple, user-friendly book recommendation app built with **Next.js** and **React**.
 Browse, search, and save your favorite books using the Open Library API.
 Discover your next read with personalized recommendations and a responsive design.

+⚠️ Note: This project is still in progress and not yet complete.
+Features are being actively developed and improved.

 ## Features
-- Browse and search books by title
+📚 Browse and search books by title
-- View book details (cover image, author, release year, etc.)
+📖 View book details (cover image, author, release year, etc.)
-- Mark books as favorites and save them to your personal list
+❤️ Mark books as favorites and save them to your personal list 🔍 Filter books by genre, year, and rating
-- Responsive design for mobile, tablet, and desktop views
+📱 Fully responsive design
-- Dynamic routing for book detail pages
+🔗 Dynamic routing for book detail pages
-- Filter books by genre, year, and rating

 ## Tech Stack
 - **Frontend**: React, Next.js